Saliva: Daily salivary output

 Experts debate the amount of saliva that a healthy person produces.
-Production is estimated at 1500ml per day and researchers generally accept that during sleep the amount drops significantly.
+Production is estimated at 1,500 mL per day and researchers generally accept that during sleep the amount drops significantly.

 In humans, the submandibular gland contributes around 70 to 75% of secretions, while the parotid gland secretes about 20 to 25%; small amounts are secreted from the other salivary glands.